rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo setenforce 0
 ```

-or you can enable `http_d` or other services that related to nginx in `/var/log/audit/audit.log`
+or you can enable `httpd` or other services related to nginx in `/var/log/audit/audit.log`

 ```bash
 sudo setsebool httpd_can_network_connect 1 -P